ashok07-ai/basics-of-spring-framework/README.md

   - Dependencies are provided in the setter method on the bean
   - Less complex and easy to implement
   - Highly readable in configurations
+  - Suitable for scenarios where beans may require reconfiguration after instantiation

 ---